-Vivendi SA (VIV) Chairman Jean-Rene Fourtou, looking for a buyer for the company’s $8.27 billion stake in Activision Blizzard Inc. (ATVI), is finding little enthusiasm among potential suitors.
+Vivendi SA (VIV) Chairman Jean-Rene Fourtou, looking for a buyer for the company’s $8.27 billion stake in Activision Blizzard Inc. (ATVI:US), is finding little enthusiasm among potential suitors.

 Fourtou, in an interview yesterday at the Allen & Co. media conference in Sun Valley, Idaho, said Vivendi may sell its 61 percent stake in Activision, the largest U.S. video-game publisher.
 Microsoft Corp.
-(MSFT), maker of the Xbox console, Take-Two Interactive Software Inc. (TTWO) and Walt Disney Co.
-(DIS), the world’s largest entertainment company, aren’t pursuing bids, people with knowledge of their plans said.
+(MSFT:US), maker of the Xbox console, Take-Two Interactive Software Inc. (TTWO:US) and Walt Disney Co.
+(DIS:US), the world’s largest entertainment company, aren’t pursuing bids, people with knowledge of their plans said.

 “It’s a possibility,” Fourtou said of a sale after walking with Activision Chief Executive Officer Bobby Kotick.
 His comments marked the first public confirmation that the holding is on the block.
 Asked if he was trying to find a buyer at the event, Fourtou said: “We’re always looking at opportunities for all of our businesses.”

 The Sun Valley retreat, known for big media deals, may offer the best hope for Fourtou and Kotick to attract a suitor, Michael Pachter, an analyst with Wedbush Securities in Los Angeles, said in an interview.
 Activision’s focus on packaged games at a time when the business is moving online will be a deterrent, he said.

 “This is the beauty contest,” Pachter said.
 “If you can’t get a date there, you’re probably going to die a spinster.”

 Just as Vivendi considers Activision a non-core asset, other media companies don’t see a strategic fit for the Santa Monica, California-based company, Pachter said.